Presidency of William Howard Taft: Mexico

-No foreign affairs controversy tested Taft's statesmanship and commitment to peace more than the collapse of the Mexican regime and subsequent turmoil of the Mexican Revolution.
-When Taft entered office, Mexico was increasingly restless under the longtime dictatorship of Porfirio Díaz.
-Díaz faced strong political opposition from Francisco Madero, who was backed by a sizeable proportion of the population, and was also confronted with serious social unrest sparked by Emiliano Zapata in the south and by Pancho Villa in the north.
-In October 1909, Taft and Díaz exchanged visits across the Mexico–United States border, at El Paso, Texas, and Ciudad Juárez, Mexico.
+The collapse of the Mexican regime and subsequent turmoil of the Mexican Revolution provided Taft with a significant challenge to his statesmanship.
+When Taft entered office, Mexico was increasingly restless under the long-time dictatorship of Porfirio Díaz.
+Díaz faced strong political opposition from Francisco I. Madero, who was backed by a sizeable proportion of the population, and was also confronted with serious social unrest sparked by Emiliano Zapata in the south and by Pancho Villa in the north.
+In October 1909, Taft and Díaz exchanged visits across the Mexico–United States border, at El Paso, Texas, and Ciudad Juárez, Chihuahua.
 Their meetings were the first ever between a U.S. and a Mexican president, and also represented the first time an American president visited Mexico.
 Diaz hoped to use the meeting as a propaganda tool to show that his government had the U.S.'s unconditional support.
 For his part, Taft was mainly interested in protecting American corporate investments in Mexico.
 The symbolically important meetings helped pave the way for the start of construction on the Elephant Butte Dam project in 1911.

 The situation in Mexico deteriorated throughout 1910, and there were a number of incidents in which Mexican rebels crossed the U.S. border to obtain horses and weapons.
 After Díaz jailed opposition candidate Madero prior to the 1910 presidential election, Madero's supporters responded by taking up arms against the government.
 This unrest resulted in both the ousting of Díaz and a revolution that would continue for another ten years.
 In the Arizona Territory, two citizens were killed and almost a dozen injured, some as a result of gunfire across the border.
 Taft would not be goaded into fighting and so instructed the territorial governor not to respond to provocations.
 In March 1911, he sent 20,000 American troops up to the Mexican border to protect American citizens and financial investments in Mexico.
 He told his military aide, Archibald Butt, that "I am going to sit on the lid and it will take a great deal to pry me off".